The Simpsons correctly predicted various incidents that took place during Super Bowl LI.

 On 5 February 2017, rumors appeared that the popular animated television series “The Simpsons” had once predicted Lady Gaga’s halftime performance at Super Bowl LI, comparing a scene on the animated show to her descent to the stage on the field to kick off her show:

 Of course, there are a few problems with this prediction.
 For example, “The Simpsons” version of Lady Gaga was not performing at the Super Bowl.
-Also, as with other predictions from “The Simpsons,”
+Also, as with other predictions from “The Simpsons,” the show was actually spoofing a previous event, not attempting to predict a future one.

 In this case, the series was gently mocking Lady Gaga’s visually arresting (and occasionally outlandish) stunts during concerts (the singer performed a similar one in 2011, when she ziplined into a concert on “Good Morning America”) and showed the singer in several outfits similar to ones she had already worn: